pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

    Cylindrical coordinate system used by ``cylinder_proj``

-Similarly to :ref:`fig_sphere_coodinates`, Horace uses MATLAB methods ``cart2pol``/``pol2cart`` to convert array of vectors expressed in Cartesian coordinate system to cylindrical coordinate system and back.
-Detailed description of the cylindrical coordinate system used by Horace together with the image of the used coordinate system are provided `on MATLAB "cart2pol" help pages <https://uk.mathworks.com/help/matlab/ref/cart2pol.html>`_.
+Similarly to :ref:`fig_sphere_coodinates`, detailed description of the cylindrical coordinate system used by Horace together with the image of the used coordinate system are provided `on MATLAB "cart2pol/pol2cart" help pages <https://uk.mathworks.com/help/matlab/ref/cart2pol.html>`_, as Horace uses these methods to convert array of vectors expressed in Cartesian coordinate system to cylindrical coordinate system and backward.

 .. note::